reata/sqllineage/docs/basic_concepts/lineage_runner.rst

 3. Calling :class:`sqllineage.core.holders.SQLLineageHolder.of` function to assemble the list of :class:`sqllineage.core.holders.StatementLineageHolder` into one :class:`sqllineage.core.holders.SQLLineageHolder`.

-:class:`sqllineage.core.holders.SQLLineageHolder` then will serve for lineage summary, in words or in visualization form.
+:class:`sqllineage.core.holders.SQLLineageHolder` then will serve for lineage summary, in text or in visualization form.

 sqllineage.runner.LineageRunner